 1st Lt.
 Rex Wilkinson bombed Ploiesti oil refineries and almost lost his B-24 bomber

 1st Lt.
 Rex Wilkinson flew a shiny, silver B-24 “Liberator” bomber he named “Alberta K,” for his wife, from a base at Stornara, Italy on 51 combat missions in 1944 as part of the 745th Squadron, 456 Bomb Group, 15th Air Force.

-A tail gunner in a B-24 bomber dubbed “Wild Princess,” Staff Sgt.
-Herb May was on the first daylight mission flown by the U.S. Air Force over Berlin in February 1944.
+A tail gunner in a B-24 bomber dubbed “Wild Pussy,” Staff Sgt.
+Herb May was on one of the first daylight mission flown by the U.S. Air Force over Berlin in May 1944.
 He had plenty of company — there were 800 heavy bombers in the armada that day attacking the German capital.
-Read the rest of this entry »

 Floyd Cole piloted a B-17 bomber on 30 combat missions over Nazi-occupied Europe during World War II.
 He was a member of the 452nd Bomb Group, 8th Air Force that flew from a field near Norwich, England.